 Arch of Titus, Roman Forum, Rome, Italy

 Another breathtaking arch that remains standing to this day is the Arch of Titus.
-Located between the Colosseum and the Roman Forum, it’s easy to find, and you’ll see it as you’re exploring many of the other ruins on this list.
+Located between the Colosseum and the Roman Forum, it’s easy to find, and you’ll see it as you explore many other ruins on this list.

-Commissioned by Emperor Domitian, it was built to commemorate his brother, Emperor Titus.
-Completed and inaugurated in 81 AD, this arch has been standing for nearly 2,000 years and remains in almost all its glory.
+Commissioned by Emperor Domitian to commemorate his brother, Emperor Titus, it was completed and inaugurated in 81 AD.
+This arch has stood for nearly 2,000 years and remains in almost all its glory.

 Curia Julia